-- Validation of the various schema towards associated with the database.Many a times mapping with back end and front end fails.
+- Validation of the various schema towards associated with the database.Many a times mapping with back end and front end fail.

 - Un-mapped tables/ views/columns need to be double verified.

-- Heterogeneous databases need to be in sync with overall application.
+- Heterogeneous databases need to be in sync with the overall application.

 ANT with DBUnit is very good for testing of mappings.SQL server allows users to query and check the schema of databases.